miranthajayatilake/CGAN-Keras/README.md

 Original code base extrated from -> https://github.com/eriklindernoren/Keras-GAN

-Update - cgan_v2.py file presents a more closer implementation to that of the paper
+Update - cgan_v2.py file presents a more closer implementation to that of the paper.
+But the accuracy is low.